spiceai/docs/spiceaidocs/docs/components/data-connectors/graphql.md

 description: 'GraphQL Data Connector Documentation'
 ---

+[GraphQL](https://graphql.org/) is a query language for APIs and a runtime for executing those queries by allowing clients to request exactly the data they need and nothing more.

-The [GraphQL](https://graphql.org/) Data Connector enables federated SQL queries on any GraphQL endpoint by specifying `graphql` as the selector in the `from` value for the dataset.
+The GraphQL Data Connector enables federated SQL queries on any GraphQL endpoint.

 ```yaml
 datasets: